Two writer disagree on The

 J referred to the creator as Yahweh.

-A third source was found hidden within E and contains stories about
+source was found hidden within E and contains stories about

 priests, religious laws and rituals and became known as P (priestly